 Get active outside with your child.
 Take a walk together, bike around the neighborhood, explore a local park, visit a playground, or play in the yard.
 If it makes sense for your neighborhood and schedule, walk to and from activities and school.

 Do chores together.
 Perhaps it's not your child's first choice, but doing household chores is a very effective way to get exercise.
 Mopping, sweeping, taking out trash, dusting or vacuuming burns a surprising number of calories.

 Enroll children in after school sports or other activities.
-If your budget allows, sign children up to play a sport or get involved in an activity where they are physically active.
-The local YMCA, YWCA, or Boys’ and Girls’ Club are safe places for children to exercise and play.
+If your budget allows, sign your child up to play a sport or get involved in an activity where they are physically active.
+The local YMCA, YWCA, or Boys' and Girls' Club are safe places for children to exercise and play.

 Sign up for a 5 or 10K walk/run with your child.
 Sometimes having a goal in mind can motivate even the most reluctant exercisers.
 Find a kid-friendly event in your area and tell your child you'll be “training” for it together.
 Be sure to celebrate when you accomplish this feat.